Shema: Divine unity of the Shema in Hasidic philosophy

 Schneur Zalman explains that God's divided Unity has two levels, an unlimited level and a limited one, that are both paradoxically true.
 The main text of medieval Kabbalah, the Zohar, describes the first verse of the Shema ("Hear O Israel, the Lord is God, the Lord is One") as the "Upper level Unity", and the second line ("Blessed be the Name of the Glory of His Kingdom forever") as the limited "Lower level Unity".
 Schneur Zalman gives the Chabad explanation of this.
 In his Kabbalah philosophy, all Creation is dependent on the limited, immanent, potentially finite, "Light that Fills all Worlds", that each Creation receives continually.
 All is bittul–nullified to the light, even though in our realm this complete dependence is hidden.
 From this perspective, of God knowing the Creation on its own terms, Creation exists, but the true essence of anything is only the Divine spark that continuously recreates it from nothing.
 God is One, as nothing has any independent existence without this continual flow of Divine Will to Create.
 This is the pantheistic Lower Level Unity.

 In relation to God's essence, Creation affects no change or withdrawal.
 All Creation takes place "within" God.
 "There is nothing but God".
 The ability to create can only come from the infinite Divine essence, represented by the Tetragrammaton name of God.
 However, "It is not the essence of the Divine, to create Worlds and sustain them", as this ability is only external to the Infinite essence "outside" God.
-Creation only derives from God's revelatory antropomorphic "speech" (as in Genesis 1), and even this is unlike the external speech of Man, as it too remains "within" God.
+Creation only derives from God's revelatory anthropomorphic "speech" (as in Genesis 1), and even this is unlike the external speech of Man, as it too remains "within" God.
 From this upper perspective of God knowing himself on his own terms, the created existence of Creation does not exist, as it is as nothing in relation to Zalman's philosophically constructed concept of God's essence.
 This monistic acosmism is the "Upper Level Unity", as from this perspective, only God exists.